cohenjer/tensor_dataset/readme.md

+## Tensor_dataset

+A curated list of mutliway dataset, credits to Caglayan Tuna for crawling research papers and comming up with this.
+Additions welcome.

 1. **Audio**

       Paper : Smith, J. B., & Goto, M. (2018, April).
 Nonnegative tensor factorization for source separation of loops in audio.
 In 2018 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) (pp. 171-175).
 IEEE.